 • Make sure that the maximum permissible number of starts does not exceed 6 starts per hour.
 Those starts should be spread within the hour.

-As far as temperature is concerned, the pump is suitable for continuous duty at any pressure between atmosphere and ultimate pressure.
+As far as temperature is concerned, the vacuum pump is suitable for evacuation of a 300 liters tank.
+The vacuum pump is not suitable for continuous duty at a pressure more or equal than 150 (hPa) mbar.